 - 1 lb dried black-eyed peas, brined overnight and rinsed well

 - 1 tsp fresh thyme

 - Pour the dried beans onto a plate and discard any stones or discolored peas.
 Stir and dissolve 3 tablespoons of coarse grey sea salt in 3 quarts of water.
 Add the beans and cover with plastic wrap.
-Allow to sit overnight at room temperature.
+Brine the beans overnight at room temperature (on your kitchen counter).
 The next day before you're ready to cook your beans, dump them into a colander and rinse well under cool water.